bioinformatics-training/intro-machine-learning-2017/docs/03-logistic-regression.md

 ## 1 is plotted
 ```

-We can do it for all genes using the example below.
-By doing so, we can plot a histogram of the times of divergence, shedding light on the temporal progression of the infection process.
+We can do it for all genes using the example below:

 ```r